On Stride Financial loans review

 What is a Continuous Payment Authority (CPA)?

-CPA differs from direct debit because they give the company being paid the ability to withdraw money from your account whenever they wish, and to take payments of different amounts without consulting you.
-Most payday/short-term lenders will use a CPA to collect your repayments.
+CPA differs from direct debit because they give the company being paid permission to withdraw money from your account whenever it wishes, and to take payments of different amounts without consulting you.
+Many shorter-term lenders like On Stride will use a CPA to collect your repayments.
 You can cancel this at any point by either consulting with your loan provider or your bank, but if you do so, make sure you set up an alternative method so that you don’t miss any payments.

 The third party will send a payment notice directly to your bank, and the bank then sends the payment amount back.